smichaelsen/typo3-page-warmup/Readme.md

 * Time limit in seconds: 60

 That's it.
 Whenever the caching framework flushes page caches based on cache tags, the affected pages will automatically get warmed up again.

+If the cache warmup is too slow, you can try a more aggressive setup like:

+* Type: Recurring
+* Frequency: 60
+* Allow Parallel Execution
+* Time limit in seconds: 240

+That will result in ~ 4 simultaneous task processes, that are working on the queue.
+That means increased load on your system.

 ![Scheduler Task](doc/scheduler.png?raw=true "Scheduler Task")